5 Simple Tips to Prevent Employee Stress and Burnout - HRDQ

 Work Life Balance

-All of this has only gotten worse as companies switched to working from home due to the pandemic while still leveraging steep requirements on their employees' time.
-Employees, meanwhile, no longer even get the mental divide of work versus not-work afforded by a commute and suffer continual distractions from their home life as they try to work.
+All of this has only gotten worse as companies switched to remote work during the pandemic, while still imposing steep demands on employees' time.
+Employees, meanwhile, no longer even have the mental divide between work and not-work afforded by a commute, and they suffer continual distractions from their home life as they try to work.

 2: Provide Flexibility for Each Employee's Needs

-This is more of an issue in mid-size and larger organizations than smaller businesses and startups.
-However, it can still be a problem with any business that does not adequately think about the benefits they give their employees.
+This is more of an issue in mid-size and larger organizations than in smaller businesses and startups.
+However, it can still be a problem for any business that does not adequately consider the benefits it provides its employees.

 Discussing Employee Needs

 A clear demonstration of equality versus equity can be seen in the fence example.
-Imagine a situation with a baseball game where three attendees want to watch from outside the arena.
+Imagine a baseball game where three attendees want to watch from outside the stadium.
 A fence blocks them.
-One of the attendees is tall and can see over the fence.
+One of the attendees is tall and can see over the wall.
 Another is shorter and cannot.
-The third is a child who cannot see over the fence either.
+The third is a child who cannot see over the wall either.

 Of course, the example can get taken further; a truly just solution may be to remove the fence, so the barrier is removed rather than worked around.
 That's a discussion for another day.